 Daniels, Cora Linn and C.M.
 Stevens (2003 ), Encyclopaedia of Superstitions, Folklore, and the Occult Sciences of the World, Vol. II, Honolulu: University Press of the Pacific.

-Lerner, Ernst and Johanna, (2003 ), Folklore and Symbolism of Flowers, Plants and Trees, New York: Dover Publications.
+Lehner, Ernst and Johanna, (2003 ), Folklore and Symbolism of Flowers, Plants and Trees, New York: Dover Publications (aff link).

-Porteous, Alexander (2002 ), The Forest in Folklore and Mythology, New York: Dover.
+Porteous, Alexander (2002 ), The Forest in Folklore and Mythology, New York: Dover (aff link).

 Nutty about folklore and want more?